 Joseph A. Bubba is one of the Firm’s founding members.
-He serves as Managing Partner and Chair of the Healthcare Group.
+He serves as Co-Managing Shareholder and Chair of the Healthcare Group.
 In his practice, Mr. Bubba concentrates on physician-hospital relationships, physician practices and medical staff matters.
 He represents hospitals, medical staffs, ambulatory surgical centers and other healthcare clients.
 He acts as counsel for physicians and hospitals engaged in the fair hearing and internal review process.
 He has also served as a hearing officer throughout the region.
 Mr. Bubba is a commercial/healthcare arbitrator for the American Arbitration Association (AAA) and the American Health Lawyers Association (AHLA).
 Additionally, Mr. Bubba has an extensive corporate and business practice focused on significant land transactions, mergers & acquisitions and shareholder succession and disputes.
 He is a frequent speaker for the Pennsylvania Bar Institute and other organizations.

 The award of punitive damages is a troubling and unpredictable part of the American judicial process.
 The term “punitive damages” refers to the award of monetary compensation to an injured party that goes beyond what is necessary to compensate the injured party for their actual loss (in other words, these are non-compensatory damages that are […]